smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

 #### Description

-Deploys a token pool via a Safe multisig wallet and transfers ownership to the Safe.
-The pool can be either a Burn & Mint or a Lock & Release pool.
+Deploys a Burn & Mint token pool via a Safe multisig wallet and transfers ownership to the Safe.

 #### Usage